-This Judgement has been made using available evidence including a visit to this service.
 Wargrave House School is a well-organised and efficiently managed establishment.
-Records for staff and young people are well maintained.
+Records for staff and young people needs led assessments are well maintained.
 Supervision and appraisal is recorded and all conduct matters are subject to managerial and governing body consideration.

 The Wargrave House School Statement of Purpose, Prospectus and supporting policy information presents a well considered, detailed and informed response to all matters as listed in the Residential Special Schools National Minimum Standards document.
-The schools Managing Body and Board of Trustees review the content of the Statement of Purpose annually.
-The emphasis on the "24-hour curriculum" and integration of education and the caring process, in order to meet the needs of the "whole child", receives particular attention.
-All policy documents are widely available to parents and carers, pupils, placing authority and other interested professionals.
+The schools Managing Body review the content of the Statement of Purpose annually.
+The emphasis on the "24-hour curriculum", integrating education and care process, in order to meet the needs of the "whole child", receives particular attention.
+This document is available to parents and carers, pupils, placing authority and other interested professionals.

-Documentation provides a comprehensive introduction to all aspects of the schools values; philosophy, care practice and daily conduct matters.
+Documentation provides a comprehensive introduction to all aspects of the schools values, philosophy, care practice and daily operation.

-Young people records are kept in a safe and locked containers.
+Young people records are kept in a safe and locked container.
 Young people are encouraged, depending on their capability and wishes, to view and contribute to their records.
 The extent of information maintained is confirmed with parents, families and placing officers during the admission process.

 All records and staff rotas reviewed gave accurate account of the numbers of children on the register and boarding arrangements.
 The names of staff on duty matched the rota record.
-All events and incidents are subject to senior managerial attention and the school Principal who notifies all external agencies and provides reports for the school Management Body of all significant events.
+All events and incidents are subject to senior managerial attention and the school Principal who notifies all external agencies and provides reports for the school Management Body records all significant events.